opencomputeproject/onie/_sources/testing/overview.txt

 Dead on Arrival Testing
 =======================

-Prior to the start of the testing the ONIE device, the ONIE Certification lab will be performing the following functionality
+Prior to the start of the testing the ONIE device, perform the following functionality checks:
-testing:

 #.
 Power on the switch, perform any vendor diagnostic test, if
    applicable.